-Figure 3: Spatial evolution of Zostera marina beds
+Figure 2: Spatial evolution of Zostera marina beds

-Figure 4: Positive feedback processes concerning seagrass decline in Arcachon Bay be used to target both biodiversity enhancement and ecosystem co-benefits (carbon offset, biodiversity offset, erosion protection, and so on) in the Arcachon Basin, replicate that approach, and scale it up to meet both ecological and economic expectations at the regional scale.
+Figure 3: Sketch of assumed feedback processes Expected impact of the project The project is exploring a new restoration approach focusing on hydrodynamics.
+It aims at reducing hydrodynamics, then increasing sediment deposition, reducing bottom shear stress, and reducing water turbidity.
+These will contribute to facilitating seagrass anchoring, horizontal and vertical growth from near to far, and large-scale stabilisation and restoration of local seagrass meadows.
+On a larger scale, it will provide an "ecological restoration" tool for local governance that can be used to target both biodiversity enhancement and ecosystem co-benefits (carbon offset, biodiversity offset, erosion protection, and so on) in the Arcachon Basin, replicate that approach, and scale it up to meet both ecological and economic expectations at the regional scale.
 This project mainly targets key habitat restoration to support local ecological functionalities (habitat, nursery, and substrate, primary and secondary production) that are essential for the whole local ecosystem health and development.
 It will also deal with coastal protection through erosion protection, as seagrass meadows play a key role in wave and flow attenuation and the protection of coastal infrastructure or beaches, for instance.
 Then, it is also a matter of water quality, as seagrasses also help keep the water clear.